surthgide/surthgide/README.md

 physics/math @ Cagliari

-mostly LaTeX and Markdown, but sometimes C++ and Python
+mostly LaTeX (both in english and in italian) and Markdown, but sometimes C++ and Python

 welcome ^^